shreyaghose/ml_piped/example_pipelines/representational_bias/example-0-explanation.md

 6. **Evaluation Metrics**: Use evaluation metrics that specifically measure the impact of representational bias on model performance, such as fairness metrics and group-wise performance metrics.

 ## References
+1. Suresh, H. and Guttag, J.V., 2019.
+A framework for understanding unintended consequences of machine learning. arXiv preprint arXiv:1901.10002, 2(8), p.73.
+2. Baker, R.S. and Hawn, A., 2022.
+Algorithmic bias in education.
+International Journal of Artificial Intelligence in Education, pp.1-41.